-We love microcars and bubble cars because they look like something out of a sci-fi film.
-These small vehicles are bizarrely compact, and they boast of having wonderfully retro-futuristic designs.
-Once you see them, the image sticks with you for life!
-Most of these cars can only carry one passenger and the driver.
-They were mainly manufactured in the 1950s and 1960s.
-These three-wheelers were cheap, simple and easy to drive.
-They were promoted as fun, inexpensive cars that could be used in place of conventional vehicles.
-These vehicles might have been a short-lived craze, but there is no denying that they left an unforgettable mark in the automotive industry.
+We love microcars and bubble cars because they look like something two little green men might step out of.
+These small vehicles are bizarrely compact, with the most wonderfully retro-futuristic designs.
+Each is smaller and more bizarre than the last.
+Though these cars could only carry one passenger and a driver, they were cheap, light, and easy to drive.
+They were promoted as fun, inexpensive vehicles that could ease people into car ownership.
+Though these vehicles might have been a short-lived craze, there is no denying they left an unforgettable mark on the automotive industry.

 Continue scrolling to keep reading

 According to Guinness, this is the smallest automobile ever built.
-It was produced between 1962 and 1965.
-It could be lifted by a reasonably-fit adult.
-Yes, it was light and as small as an ordinary desk chair.
+This three-wheeled wonder was produced between 1962 and 1965.
+It's so light that any reasonably-fit adult could lift it.
+Yes, it's as light and small as an ordinary desk chair.
 Everybody thought it was ridiculous right from the beginning.
 It was just short of being absurdly impractical.
 It came with one windscreen wiper, a single door, and a single headlamp.
 The P50 was a big flop although it was highly publicized.
-The Pell P50 couldn’t reverse, and it also had shaky frames.
+Like the Messerschmitt KR175, the Peel P50 couldn’t reverse.
 It was a hard sell in the 1960s, especially when compared to the tiny smart cars that now populate the roads of modern-day London.
 The manufacturer only produced 50 units.
 Today, this vehicle is remembered with nostalgia and amusement; a bizarre retro classic.

 This one is the younger sibling of the Messerschmitt KR175.
 Just like its big brother, it was created by Fritz Fend; an aeronautical engineer.
 The Messerschmitt KR200 became an unexpected hit.
-It boasted being visually delightful, compact and powerful.
+It was visually delightful, compact and powerful.
 This was the first Messerschmitt microcar that could reverse.
 It could hit 56mph at full speed.
-Some versions had shock absorbers, sun visor, and a heater.
-Its popularity saw it make more sales than its elder brother, dominating German roads between 1955 and 1964.
-Today, it is hard to find this vehicle anywhere.
+Some versions had shock absorbers, a sun visor, and a heater.
+It made more sales than its elder brother and was most common on German roads between 1955 and 1964.

 This family microcar looks more like an “ordinary” car when compared to other microcars.
-It also goes by the name: Trojan 200.
-Although it had a cramped interior, it could accommodate a maximum of four people.
-The only way to enter or exit this car was by unhooking the front of the car.
-You had to scramble over the steering column and pedals to get out.
+It also goes by the name Trojan 200, which is great.
+Although it had a cramped interior, it could accommodate a whopping four people.
+The downside is, the only way to enter or exit this car was by unhooking the front of the car.
+You then had to scramble in over the steering column and pedals.
 It was hugely popular in South America, especially in Argentina.

 This microcar was less compact when compared to others that followed it.
 It was designed in 1949 by a German journalist.
-It had an ordinary “American car” look.
-However, it still came with three wheels and a small frame.
+It had an ordinary “American car” look but still came with three wheels and a small frame.
 It was used in several parts of Europe.
 It was a cheap means of transport at a time when the continent was at war.
-The Fuldamobil laid the platform for more advanced bubble cars.
+The Fuldamobil paved the road for more advanced bubble cars.

 The Peel Trident must have been created by a genius who was high on crack.
 Most car experts place it among the worst cars of all times.
 This is really the bubble car that people mean when they talk about bubble cars being driven by aliens.
 Though it is wonderfully impractical it at least comes in bright glossy colors with a charming pop-up top.
 Two people could fit inside, albeit uncomfortably, and be made to feel like goldfish in a bowl.
 Its small wheels were barely visible.
 Just like most bubble cars, it was quite difficult to enter or exit the Peel Trident.
 To enter, you had to lift the whole top because it didn’t have a door.
-It comes as no surprise that the manufacturer only made 45 units of this car.
+It comes as no surprise that the manufacturer only ever made 45 units.

-This one was delightfully unconventional.
+The FMR Tg500 was delightfully unconventional.
 Also referred to as the Tiger, it was another Fritz Fend invention.
 It stood out from other bubble cars.
 Why?
-Well, that is because it came with four wheels instead of the usual three.
+Well, it's because it came with four wheels instead of the usual three.
 The FMR Tg500 had an awkward curved top and boxy base.
 It looked more like a strange beast than a car because of its goggling eye-like headlights and a long “tail.”
 The Tiger also came with a tandem seating arrangement that complemented its bizarre appearance.
-It could only carry a driver and one passenger, and lasted between 1958 and 1961, with only 320 examples made.
+It could only carry a driver and one passenger, and lasted between 1958 and 1961, with only 320 units made.

 Now here is one unique car.
 We imagine driving around in a Bond Bug would be a little like rolling down the road in a coffin on wheels.
 This three-wheeled microcar was made in Britain by Tom Karen and lasted from 1970 to 1974.
 The Bond Bug could accommodate only two people.
-Reliant Motor Company owns it although Bond Cars Ltd started it and used a 750 cc engine.
-Reliant produced 2,270 units.
+Reliant Motor Company owns it although Bond Cars Ltd started it.
+Reliant used a 750 cc engine and produced 2,270 units.

 This microcar is definitely a classic although it might not belong to the “old school” class.
 Production of this car began in 1998, making it the most modern car on this list.
 Its small stature helps it move with ease in crowded cities.
-It is also famous for its fuel-saving ability.
-It still borrows a lot from the 1950’s; it is colorful, small and curvy.
+It's favored for its fuel-saving ability.
+It still borrows a lot from the bubble cars of the 1950s; it is colorful, small and curvy.
 In addition to all this, the Smart City Coupé is fun to drive.

 The Berkeley T60 microcar came with an Excelsior Talisman engine that offered 328cc.
-It rode on three wheels.
+It was a little three-wheeled wonder.
 The T60 was very popular.
 In fact, 1,800 units had been made by 1960.
 Its popularity in the United Kingdom was partly because drivers were allowed to drive it on a motorcycle license.
 How on earth the Berkeley was anything like a motorcycle is beyond us.

 Janus was the only car to be built by Zundapp.
 This German car was first made in 1957.
 It had two faces, like the Roman god, Janus.
 You could hardly differentiate its front from its rear.
 It also came with doors in the rear and the front.
 The Janus Zundapp has been featured as Professor Zundapp in the film "Cars 2".
 It was a little more expensive than its rivals and it lacked many modern elements.
 Zundapp sold the company to Bosch in 1958 after giving up on the project.